Robert Douglas (minister): Life

 He became minister of Kirkaldy in 1628, and a year later was offered a charge at South Leith, which he declined.
 He became chaplain to one of the brigades of Scottish auxiliaries sent with the connivance of Charles I to the aid of Gustavus Adolphus in the Thirty Years' War.
 Gustavus landed in Germany in June 1630; Robert Wodrow, in his 'Analecta,' gives several anecdotes, showing how he appreciated Douglas's advice.
 Returning to Scotland, he was elected in 1638 member of the General Assembly, and in the following year was chosen for the second charge of the High Church in Edinburgh.
-In 1641 he was removed to the Tolbooth Church, and in July of the same year preached a sermon before the Scottish parliament.
-In the following year he was chosen moderator of the general assembly—a post he also held in 1645, 1647, 1649, and 1651—and in 1643 he was named one of the commissioners of the Westminster Assembly.
+In 1641 he was removed to the Tolbooth Church, and in July of the same year preached a sermon before the Scottish parliament; at the end of 1641 he became the first minister of the Tolbooth Church.

+In 1642 he was chosen moderator of the general assembly - a post he also held in 1645, 1647, 1649, and 1651 - and in 1643 he was named one of the commissioners of the Westminster Assembly.

 In 1644 he was chaplain to one of the Scottish regiments in England, an account of which he gives in his 'Diary'.
 In 1649 he was retransferred to the High Church in Edinburgh (St Giles), and with other commissioners presented the Solemn League and Covenant to the parliament, and was appointed a commissioner for visiting the universities of Edinburgh, Aberdeen, and St Andrews.
+He became rector of King James’ College in 1649.
 In the following year he was one of the ministers who waited on Charles II at Dunfermline to obtain his signature to a declaration of religion; but as this document reflected on his father, Charles refused to sign it.
 The result was a division in the Scotch church on the matter, Douglas being a leader of the resolutioners, the party which preferred to treat the king leniently.